jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Prevent NPE in UserDefinedGeoJsonSpatialFilter when no custom geometry is provided
 - Bugfix: Fixed decoding of direct encoded GeoJSON geometries
 - Bugfix: Fixed formating of tuples in print
+- Bugfix: Generate ADS-B properties starting with an upper case letter

 ### Version 1.0.0 (release candidate 1) - 30.07.2021
 - Improvement: The H2 and Derby backend in the OSM data converter are exposed